 3.Be able to prioritise the various nutritional issues in dialysis patients

 Jessica Stevenson has been an APD since 2010 and has worked in the UK and in Australia as a specialist renal dietitian.
 She is currently working in Renal Supportive Care as a senior dietitian.
 Renal Supportive Care integrates palliative care into renal medicine, with the prime focus on improving quality of life through symptom management.
 Jess has extensive experience in the nutritional management of dialysis-dependent and pre-dialysis CKD patients.
 She is currently undertaking a PhD exploring the use of eHealth technologies to improve patients’ self–management and support behaviour change.

-Click here to complete the CE quiz for your CPD log.
+Click here to complete the quiz for your CPD log.